-My passion for designing typefaces came about as a result of a general dissatisfaction with the quality of freeware/shareware typefaces available on the Internet, many of which were of the “grunge” and “handwriting” variety.
-I started designing typefaces in the mid 90’s using an Amiga program called TypeSmith, which came free on a magazine coverdisk, and I quickly became hooked.
-The goal was to create high-quality multi-purpose fonts that would not look out of place as body text in a magazine.
+My passion for designing typefaces started in the mid 90’s.
+I was dissatisfied with the quality of freeware/shareware typefaces available on the Internet at that time; many fonts were of the “grunge” and “handwriting” variety.
+So, in that context, I began experimenting with an Amiga program called TypeSmith, which came free on a magazine coverdisk.
+The goal: to create high-quality fonts that would not look out of place as body text in a magazine.

-The bulk of the typefaces you see here were designed in the early to mid 2000’s.
-After a long hiatus, I’ve now rediscovered typeface design, and armed with copies of Glyphs and FontLab 7, am now exploring how font technology has evolved.
+The majority of the typefaces you see here were designed in the early to mid 2000’s.
+After a break, I’ve rediscovered typeface design, and armed with copies of Glyphs and FontLab 7, am now exploring how font technology has evolved.
 I’m currently designing a new variable font, Llawen, which includes ligatures and stylistic alternates.

 Released as freeware